SashaShavrin/ReactMusic/README.md

-# Simple to-do list on React.js
+# Simple music player on React.js

 To install dependencies, enter the command